 And I hate to admit it, but there’s just so much, “I hate yous” and 20-minute in-your-face screaming sessions I can take.
 I’ve cried a lot this week.
 I’ve prayed for the next phase for this one to come quickly.

-As Craig mentioned in this post, he is bearing the physical brunt of things, as when J5 moves into one of these full-scale melt downs, Craig has usually been here to help and by help, he’s the one to get hit.
+As Craig mentioned, he is bearing the physical brunt of things, as when J5 moves into one of these full-scale melt downs, Craig has usually been here to help and by help, he’s the one to get hit.
 When this is happening, I make the girls go into a bedroom or downstairs and I join them.
 We let Craig handle this as much as possible.

 As it was happening again last night, I shot an email off to my case worker and asked her to intervene to speed things up for his long-term placement.
 I confessed weakness.
 I confessed fear.